Ogyeet10/data-lol/README.md

 data(lol) is a website built for an ECS class.
 It is a great looking React/Next.js implementation of data analysis code that was provided by my teacher.

->This project is licensed under the GPL-3.0 License.

 ## Getting Started

 First, install the dependencies: